Hurwitz moduli varieties parameterizing Galois covers of an algebraic curve: Introduction

+We think that our approach, via fundamental groups, to the Hurwitz spaces, as moduli varieties of appropriate categories of families of covers, will be accessible to a wider range of mathematicians who are interested in the Hurwitz spaces and the familes of covers of a fixed curve.

+The covers $X\to Y$ with restricted monodromy group and the related Galois covers $C\to Y$ yield polarized abelian varieties isogenous to abelian subvarieties of the Jacobian variety $J(X)$ \cite{Do, K5, CLRR}.
+The smooth, proper families of such covers give morphisms of their parameter varieties to certain moduli spaces of polarized abelian varieties by means of the variations of the associated polarized Hodge structures of weight one.
+This indicates a perspective in the study of the abelian varieties of low dimension and of their moduli by means of the rich geometry of curves.
+The unirationality of the moduli spaces of three-dimensional abelian varieties $\mathcal{A}_{3}(1,1,d)$ and $\mathcal{A}_{3}(1,d,d)$ with $d\leq 4$ was proved in \cite{K3,K4} by means of families of simply ramified covers of elliptic curves of degree $d$ branched in 6 points.
+In \cite{Al} it was proved that every sufficiently general principally polarized abelian variety of dimension 6 is isomorphic to a Prym-Tyurin variety of a cover of $\mathbb{P}^{1}$ of degree 27, branched in 24 points, with monodromy group $W(E_6)\subset S_{27}$.

+The Hurwitz spaces of $G$-covers of $\mathbb{P}^{1}$ were intensively studied in connection with the Inverse Galois Problem.
+We refer to \cite{De, Em2, RW} for surveys on this subject.
+The problem of constructing families of covers of $\mathbb{P}^{1}$ parameterized by the Hurwitz spaces, such that every fiber is a cover of the corresponding equivalence class, was addressed in \cite[Section~4]{FV} and \cite{Em1} (see also \cite[Chapter~10]{Vo1}).
+The constructed families, however, are not proper families of curves over the Hurwitz spaces, but families of \'{e}tale covers of open subsets of $\mathbb{P}^{1}$.

-The monograph \cite{B-R} of Bertin and Romagny is devoted to the Hurwitz schemes (or stacks) and of their natural compactifications.
-Their parameterization of covers is different from the one considered so far.
+The monograph \cite{B-R} is devoted to the Hurwitz schemes (or stacks) and of their natural compactifications.
+The authors work with equivalence of covers different from the one considered so far and so different are the sets of equivalence classes of covers.
 Namely two $G$-covers $\pi:C\to D$ and $\pi':C'\to D'$ are considered equivalent if there is a $G$-equivariant isomorphism $f:C\to C'$ and an isomorphism $h:D\to D'$ such that $\pi'\circ f=h\circ \pi$.
 In comparison, in our set-up $D=D'=Y$ is a fixed curve and $h=id_{Y}$.

 In Section~\ref{s2} we prove some properties of smooth, proper families of covers of $Y$, $X\to Y\times S\to S$ related to the branch locus $B\subset Y\times S$.

 In Section~\ref{s3} we give an explicit construction of a smooth, proper family of pointed $G$-covers of $(Y,y_0)$ branched in $n$ points $(p:\mathcal{C}(y_0)\to Y\times H^G_n(Y,y_0),\zeta)$ such that the fiber over every element of $H^G_n(Y,y_0)$ is a pointed $G$-cover of the $G$-equivalence class represented by the element (Theorem~\ref{3.33}).
 In Proposition~\ref{3.24} we give the explicit form of $p$ locally at the ramification points in analytic coordinates and later in Proposition~\ref{6.18} this is done for every smooth, proper family of $G$-covers of $Y$.